webmakaka/sysadm.ru/website/01-docs/04-devops/04-clouds/01-google/02-gke/01-qwiklabs/02-kubernetes-solutions/07-running-a-mongodb-database-in-kubernetes-with-statefulsets.md

 ---
 layout: page
 title: Running a MongoDB Database in Kubernetes with StatefulSets
+description: Running a MongoDB Database in Kubernetes with StatefulSets
+keywords: Running a MongoDB Database in Kubernetes with StatefulSets
 permalink: /devops/clouds/google/gke/qwiklabs/kubernetes-solutions/running-a-mongodb-database-in-kubernetes-with-statefulsets/
 ---

 # [GSP022] Running a MongoDB Database in Kubernetes with StatefulSets

 <br/>

 Делаю:
 29.05.2019

 https://www.qwiklabs.com/focuses/640?parent=catalog

 <br/>